 Restaurants & Food

-Food options are limited but solid in the Capitol area with the charming town of Torrey, Utah located just outside of the park.
+Food options are limited but solid in the Capitol Reef area with the charming town of Torrey, Utah located just outside of the park.
 My personal favorite is the Wild Rabbit Cafe which has delicious sandwiches and great coffee.